 When all recording servers in your system are upgraded to version 2019 R2 or later, Milestone recommends that you set UseRemoting to False in the management server configuration file.
-For more information, see the Hardening guide.
+For more information on how to secure your XProtect VMS installations against cyper-attacks, see the hardening guide.